 Today Wikipedia is among the most popular sites on earth and for sure the most known encyclopedia.

-The Wikimedia Foundation is the non-profit that hosts Wikipedia and other free knowledge projects brought on by the Wikimedia family.
+The Wikimedia Foundation is a non-profit that hosts Wikipedia and other free knowledge projects brought on by the Wikimedia family.
 The Foundation was established as a nonprofit in 2003.

 In 2012, asked how he decided the best way to go, Jimmy Wales said: “Thinking about how do we sustain it?
 How do we make this work?
 Putting it into a non-profit (referring to Wikipedia) seemed a reasonable way to go.”

-13 projects are part of this family and are dvided in five main categories:
+13 projects are part of this family and are divided into five main categories:

-- Wikipedia “All the world’s knowledge” the encyclopedia written in 300 languages.
+- Wikipedia “All the world’s knowledge” is an encyclopedia written in 300 languages.

 - Wikibooks or a collection of free e-book resources including textbooks, annotated texts, instructional guides, and manuals.

-- Wiktionary a dictionary for over 170 languages.
+- Wiktionary is a dictionary for over 170 languages.

-- Wikiquote an online collection of sourced quotations.
+- Wikiquote is an online collection of sourced quotations.

-- Wikimedia Commons, the world’s largest free-to-use library of illustrations, photos, drawings, videos, and music.
+- Wikimedia Commons, is the world’s largest free-to-use library of illustrations, photos, drawings, videos, and music.